Updated: Nov 18, 2020

 As a child and young adult I had a fear of losing my mind.
 Coping through avoidant and anxious agitation.
 This may have predisposed me.
 I first experienced depression in 1997.
 A blanket of despair that made my insides hurt.
 A cramping in my stomach forcing me to look away from the world.
 A burning desire to not to want to be in the world.
 My mistakes become unbearable.
 The idea of harming someone else through my actions became unforgivable.

 I began to take fluoxetine and gradually the desire to end my life lessened.
 I received cognitive behavioural therapy, interpersonal psychotherapy and counselling.
 Helping me to reduce the ways I would attack myself for feeling this way.
 Little did I know that this was to be the beginning of fifteen years of six monthly bouts of depression.
 I would be sad on a sunny day.
 Becoming down in the summer yet OK in the winter.
 Eventually I asked for stronger medication starting a ten year relationship with lithium therapy.
 It was effective in stopping me wanting to end my life.
 A significant improvement.
 The side effects of the lithium when I became dehydrated were dramatic.
 Hours of vomiting until my stomach was empty from the experience of lithium poisoning.
 However it did not stop me becoming depressed for six months of the year.

 Luckily for me and my family, over the years the bouts of depression have become progressively less frequent and allowed me to come off lithium.
 My last bout ended in March 2018.
-I remain on an antidepressant as an insurance policy against becoming depressed again.
+I remained on an antidepressants until November 2020 as an insurance policy against becoming depressed again.
 In the same vein I also talk with a health professional once a month.
 I am grateful for the health I can now enjoy.